 - Perfect for a big bash – it can hold 150 people.
 And it’s ADA/Special Needs Accessible.

 - There’s also an outdoor stage with amphitheater seating reservable for no additional charge.

 5 Ideas For Events You Can Host At Treehouse Point

-Find me a child that does not want to stay in a treehouse, and I’ll find you a living, breathing pink unicorn.
-Every kid on the planet dreams of staying in a treehouse.
-Rent the entire site, and you’ll have all nine treehouse rentals to yourself.
+Find me a child that does not want to stay in a treehouse, and I’ll find you a living, breathing pink unicorn—every kid on the planet dreams of staying in a treehouse.
+Rent the entire site, and you’ll have all nine treehouse rentals.

 Imagine how cool you will be if you rent the place and host the Superbowl.
 Everyone will be talking about it for years to come.
 And, given that Superbowl is in February, it’s perfect weather!

 *Note, you will need to bring your TV.
 And, if you want to go all out, get a projector screen.

 Any event for Halloween is a hit with the kids.
 However, you could stage this place and quickly make it spooky for the kids.
 You could create all kinds of activities in the woods.
 It’s pitch black minus the lighting from the restrooms and kitchen.
 If you turn those lights out, you have the perfect setting for Halloween.

 Easter Egg Hunt

 Imagine hiding easter eggs across the treehouse camp area and letting the kids run wild.
 You could keep them entertained for hours collecting easter eggs!
 And, if you are not into easter egg hunts, do a scavenger hunt.
 This area is perfect for both.